 I’ve been buying and selling things on eBay for more than a decade.
-Naturally in the last few years I’ve spent more time on the iPhone app but for some reason I wasn’t using the iPad app.
+In the last few years I’ve spent more time using the iPhone app but for some reason I wasn’t using the iPad app.
 I figured it was time, so I installed the eBay app, logged into my account and went to the selling page to view my active auctions.
 The photo below is what I saw:

 Immediately I recognized a problem.